-Why Consider Life Insurance for Seniors Over 70?
+Why Consider Life Insurance After 70?

 The first question many aging Canadians have is, why bother with life insurance after 70 years old?
 It is a fair query.
 Once you reach your golden years, priorities tend to move from building your career and assets to enjoying retirement.
 Your children are likely grown, and you may have downsized your home and possessions.